awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-clients.md

    + [Windows](https://docs.fluentd.org/installation/install-by-msi)
    + [MacOSX](https://docs.fluentd.org/installation/install-by-dmg)

 1. Add a configuration that sends data to OpenSearch Serverless\.
 This sample configuration sends the message "test" to a single collection\.
-Replace the `host` parameter with the endpoint of your collection, and optionally modify the `index_name` parameter\.
+Make sure to do the following:
+   + For `host`, specify the endpoint of your OpenSearch Serverless collection\.
+   + For `aws_service_name`, specify `aoss`\.

    ```
    <source>